stefan-gherman/interview_mbl/docs/module_web_with_python.md

 </p>

 #### What is BubbleSort?
 Describe the main logic of this sorting algorithm.
+<p>Bubble Sort is the simplest sorting algorithm that works by repeatedly swapping the adjacent elements if they are in wrong order.</p>

 #### Explain the process of finding the maximum and minimum value in a list of numbers!\

         minimum: